-Thanksgiving has come and gone, other holidays roll around and everyone with parents still alive slide into their special roles as composites of past versions of themselves to not alarm their elders who remember them a certain way, and it's the one chance for differing political views to find themselves handcuffed to tradition and turkey like a seasonal DEFIANT ONES electoral college, and self-righteous drunk sophomore English majors trying to show racist uncles BLACK MIRROR, season two episode 3 ("The Waldo Moment") and uncles thinking it's a load of British tosh instead settle on football, or CAPTAIN AMERICA: CIVIL WAR.
-But it's the HATEFUL EIGHT will lead the way; a common foe shall bond these disparate sides anew: the moms and wives nagging to go home or go to bed just when you and your racist uncle or communiss nephew are just starting to feel the buzz of familial love you've been drinking towards all night.
+Thanksgiving has come and gone, other holidays roll around and everyone with parents still alive slide into their special roles as composites of past versions of themselves to not alarm their elders who remember them a certain way, and it's the one chance for differing political views to find themselves handcuffed to tradition and turkey like a seasonal DEFIANT ONES electoral college, and self-righteous drunk sophomore English majors trying to show racist uncles BLACK MIRROR, season two episode 3 ("The Waldo Moment") and uncles turning instead to football.
+But it's the HATEFUL EIGHT will lead the way; a common foe shall bond these disparate sides anew: the moms and wives nagging to go home or go to bed just when you and your racist uncle or communist nephew are just starting to feel the buzz of familial love you've been drinking towards all night.
 Hang all those reproachful female glowers as you both clink your ice and toast each other's burning health.

 TWIN PEAKS though, has found an even better route... the common bond of mystical forestry.
 Take only footprints (casts) and leave only pictures... don't tell me of what, let Cooper look on my behalf, for his eyes are trained for horror.

 My theories here expand on those of Roger Ager in his Shining analysis, a genuinely disturbing interpretation in the vein of ROOM 237 but far darker and more inescapable, a kind of mad mixture of Oedipal detective deconstruction and blood-chilling fate--like watching the election results in real time, or realizing the circumstantial evidence your spouse is cheating has become too great to ignore.
-As with the best theorists (as opposed to the dry 'respectable' ones), Ager doesn't give a shit if he sounds like a crackpot, because he's not--it's not like we can do anything to help Danny, or Laura for that matter, they're fictional characters, he knows this, and even finding indications of this incest theme within the making-of documentary and diegetic art on walls only recently visible with the arrival of HD-he never succumbs to 'think of the children' hysteria--just warps back around with perfect logic until paranoia starts to steep in one's mind.
-For Ager all the ghost stuff is cover memories and excuses for this most odious of abuses, covered by Shelly Duvall's denial.
-While I agree to a small point I'd say you lose me when insisting these ghosts can't be both real and figments of a warped cover memory repressed imagination.
-I mean, even basic physics proves adequately to even the laymen that the perception of matter as solid is a hallucination, as is the perception that we are not constantly spinning on a giant orb whizzing inexorably through space.
+As with the best theorists (as opposed to the dry 'respectable' ones), Ager doesn't give a shit if he sounds like a crackpot, because he's not--it's not like we can do anything to help Danny, or Laura for that matter, they're fictional characters, he knows this, and even finding indications of this incest theme within the making-of documentary and diegetic art on walls only recently visible with the arrival of HD, he never succumbs to 'think of the children' hysteria.
+Instead he just warps back around with perfect logic until paranoia sets in organically.
+Ager's theory is all the ghost stuff is cover memories and excuses for this most odious of abuses, covered by Shelly Duvall's denial.
+While I agree to a point, I'd say you lose me when insisting these ghosts can't be both real and figments of a warped cover memory repressed imagination.
+Basic physics proves adequately to even the laymen that the perception of matter as solid is a hallucination, as is the perception that we are not constantly spinning on a giant orb whizzing inexorably through space.
+Perhaps trauma releases an energy beyond our three dimensions; it hangs there like the digital bits from a DVD movie all loose and hanging there. just waiting for the right (disturbed) player to come along and 'see them.'

 The disturbing implication of course is that we're all somebody's bad dream cover memory.
 TWIN PEAKS certainly catches that spinning orb and rolls with it.
 That's the Cooper/Buddhist way, joyful participation in the sorrow of the sexy 50s universe pleasant dream that oscillates regularly into nightmare and back again.
 THE SHINING on the other hand is almost swallowed whole by that dream's devouring demon maw.
 There's no Cooper there, no cops (aside from emergency radio monitors seen in one brief scene), nothing to help keep the one source of sane goodness--Shelly Duvall--from total breakdown.
 There's no sexual desire anywhere in the film, no connection whatever between husband and wife.
 The only desire is for alcohol, and other venues of escape (including murder).
 The common conspiracy theories about the reptilian sexual predator Illuminati CIA Monarch 7 programmers in our midst (see: Make up your Mind Control) tend towards young women, but other branches of the theory say members use their own children in sacrificial ceremonies and sex magick rites, not necessarily just for some kind of perverse enjoyment but to intentionally create split personalities they can then use to their own ends (as assassin amnesiacs, etc.) and to create a massive amount of negative energy which sixth generational reptilian overlords love to drink.